 Categories

 Yes, in most cases.
 Specifically, RON laws apply to the notary’s location, not the signer’s.
 So as long as the notary holds a license in a state that permits RON for mortgage closings, signers can join from anywhere with a stable internet connection.
 For deals with co-buyers and co-signers spread across multiple states, that’s the whole point.

 If you have a client who needs a co-signer or co-buyer to qualify and you want to know whether their lender will make closing day painless or painful, send them my way.
+We do virtual closings as a default, not an exception.

+Categories